- Home

 Surgery for brain cancer

-Surgery in the brain or spinal cord is called neurosurgery.
+Brain or spinal cord surgery is called neurosurgery.

 For general information about what surgery is and how it is used to treat cancer, see Surgery.